How to Rehydrate a Dehydrated Sourdough Starter

 - Be patient.
 Starters may reactivate in as little as 3 days or as long as 1 week depending on its environment.

 - If at any time throughout this process you feel that your starter has become too stiff or too thin, add a little more flour or a splash of water until the desired consistency is reached.
-Do so in small amounts, such as a tsp at a time.
+Do so in small amounts, such as a teaspoon at a time.

-InstructionsDay 1: In a 16 oz glass jar, add 10 grams of sourdough starter and 1.5 Tbsp of filtered water and stir.
+Sourdough Starter Rehydration StepsWhat you’ll need:☐ 10 grams Dehydrated Sourdough Starter InstructionsDay 1:In a 16 oz glass jar, add 10 grams of sourdough starter and 1.5 Tablespoons of filtered water and stir.
 Let it sit for 1 hour, so the starter softens.
-Stir again.
-Add 1 Tbsp of flour and mix until all flour is dissolved.
-Cover with a loose lid.
-Let it sit in a warm spot for 24 hours (70-75℉ is ideal).

 Day 1:

-Step 1Add 10g dehydrated starter and 1.5 Tbsp filtered water and stir.
+Step 1![]() Add 10g dehydrated starter and 1.5 Tbsp filtered water and stir.
 Sit for 1 hour. |

-Step 2Stir again.
+Step 2![]() Stir again.

 |

-Step 3Add 1 Tbsp flour.
+Step 3![]() Add 1 Tbsp flour.

 |